NuteBurn/nuteburn.github.io/resources.md

   - I have this book, currently working my way through it, great all around resource.

 - [Feminist Weed Farmer](https://microcosmpublishing.com/catalog/books/8526)
   - Recent pick up.
-There's not enough female/fem voices in the the cannabis growing space, I'm looking forward to reading through it and getting that perspective.
+There's not enough female/fem voices in the the cannabis growing space.
+Good overview for folks looking to do a backyard grow.

 ## Sites